A Season for Giving, Not for Discarding

 - Say “Happy Holidays” Over the Phone or Internet.
 An estimated 2.6 billion holiday cards are sold each year in the United States, enough to fill a football field 10 stores high.
 If every family reduced their mailing list by just one card, the nation would save 50,000 cubic yards of paper.
 If you have Internet access, consider sending electronic holiday cards this year.
-Check the selection at commercial sites like hallmark.com, bluemountain.com or 123christmascards.com.
+Check the selection at commercial sites like bluemountain.com or 123christmascards.com.
+Hallmark.com also has a wide selection of e-cards for a small fee ($1 per month subscription fee).
 You can also check charitable support groups like care2.com or conservation groups like The Nature Conservancy.

 - Check Your Tire Pressure.
 Going to Grandma’s house for a holiday dinner?
 Before your trip, make sure tires are properly inflated to increase fuel economy.
 A reduction of one gallon of gasoline used by every U.S. household this holiday season would reduce greenhouse gas emissions by 1 million tons.

 - Use Reusable Bags.
 Headed out to the mall for some holiday shopping?
 Take along reusable shopping bags to help reduce the number of single-use, disposable bags distributed by retailers.

 - Drive Smart.
 Plan your holiday shopping on a map or a GPS unit to determine the most efficient driving route—you’ll drive fewer miles, save money on gas, and reduce greenhouse gas emissions.